 You may have noticed an asterisk beside the security score.
 That’s because desktop-based password managers can be the safest, but that depends solely on the user.

 These password managers store your data locally, on one of your devices.
 That device doesn’t have to be connected to the internet, so there might be nearly zero chances of hacking into it.
 The most likely (and still highly unlikely) scenario is you inadvertently installing a keylogger and typing in your master password.
 However, this can be avoided by using biometric authentication.

 Obviously, such a setup has its cons, which stem from the desktop-based password manager’s very nature.
 For starters, you’ll have to take care of regular backups.
 If your device breaks down irreparably, you can kiss your vault goodbye.
 What’s more, you won’t be able to access your passwords from other devices, and sharing them won’t be easy either.

 What if your password manager gets hacked?

 In most cases, getting hacked won’t result in all your passwords falling into the wrong hands.
-Besides, there are many attack types that your password manager might endure.
-At the same time, not all services spend enough resources to prevent hacking.
-But even the most secure password manager may have a serious vulnerability that everyone overlooked.
+However, even the most secure password manager may have a serious vulnerability that everyone overlooked.

 Let’s start with the fact that your passwords are encrypted locally.
 Password managers have no way to decipher your data because they implement a zero-knowledge policy.
 So if a hacker breaks into your vault, he will see only encrypted information.